muhme/joomla-branches-tester/README.md

 * If IPv6 networking is chosen, it is used only within Docker.
 * The predefined port range run from 7000 to 7960.
 If another service is already using this range, it may cause a conflict. → [#3](https://github.com/muhme/joomla-branches-tester/issues/3)
 * Usable Joomla Git tags start with `3.9.0` (for earlier versions `apt-get update` does not work so easily).
-* For each Joomla major and minor version (e.g., 5.2, 5.3), only one Docker container is possible.
+* For each Joomla major and minor version (e.g. 5.4, 6.0), only one Docker container is possible.
-  This means you can run containers for versions such as 52 (for Joomla 5.2.) and 53 (for Joomla 5.3.), but you cannot have multiple containers for different patch versions like 5.2.0 and 5.2.1 running in parallel.
+  This means you can run containers for versions such as 54 for Joomla 5.4 and 60 for Joomla 6.0, but you cannot have multiple containers for different patch versions like 5.4.0 and 5.4.1 running in parallel.
 * Tests `phan` and `integration`are not implemented yet. → [#4](https://github.com/muhme/joomla-branches-tester/issues/4)

 ## More Information